 The latest from the Political Grapevine:

 Miami Herald reporters who conducted an independent recount in three heavily democratic Florida counties say that President Bush's lopsided victory there is legitimate.
-Critics have questioned the President's strong showing in the Florida panhandle, where registered Democrats outnumber Republicans 3 to 1.
+Critics have questioned the President's strong showing in the Florida panhandle (search), where registered Democrats outnumber Republicans 3 to 1.

 But after reviewing more than 17,000 optical-scan ballots in northern Suwannee, Lafayette and Union counties, the Herald reporters conclude that charges of voter fraud are unfounded.
 In fact, while those three counties have long been overwhelmingly Democratic, they have reguarly voted for Republican presidential candidates, including Senator Bob Dole in 1996 and President Bush in 2000.

 A new AP/Ipsos poll shows that 59 percent of Americans say President Bush should choose a Supreme Court (search) nominee who will uphold the 1973 Roe v.
 Wade decision legalizing abortion.
 But the AP questions distorted the Roe v.
 Wade ruling, telling participants it made abortion legal only in the first three months of pregnancy.
 The ruling actually allows no limits on abortion until nearly six months into pregnancy.

 What's more, an article accompanying the poll implied that overturning Roe would ban abortion — when a repeal of Roe v.
 Wade would remove constitutional protection and put the issue in the hands of individual states.

 Swift Boat Broke